June 11, 1919 - November 14, 2009

 Calgarian and friend to Bill Pentland, DFC, Graham Bennett said, "In addition to his outstanding war service, Hal was Chief Pilot for Imperial Oil."
 He was also the aviation manager for Imperial Oil.
 Prior to flying for Imperial Oil, he flew VIPs around for the Federal Government.

 Hal was married to Doris (nee Higginson).
 They met at the Ottawa Exhibition before the war.
+They were married on September 4, 1943.
 They had two children and three grandchildren.
 He had been a resident of Sunnybrook Veteran's Hospital in Toronto for nine years prior to his death.

 For more stories about Hal Gooding, please refer to pages 63, 64, 73, 75, and 194 in Typhoon and Tempest by Hugh Halliday.